ArweaveTeam/docs.arweave.org-info/mining/setup/getting-started.md

 ---
-title: Mining – Getting Started
+title: Getting Started
 ---

-# Mining – Getting Started
+# Getting Started

 This guide walks you through planning, installing, and bringing an Arweave miner online for the first time.